-As a person who is more at home indoors than out, I cannot imagine how Mary felt.
-Like, as the mother of the Savior, God could have at least arranged an Airbnb.
+As a person who prefers the indoors, I cannot imagine how Mary felt.
+Like, as the mother of the Savior, God could have at least arranged an Airbnb, no?
 But of all places where our Savior could have entered the world, a stable was the host location.

 Perhaps a little suite at the best local hospital, under the care of highly-trained physicians?
+Perhaps a guest room?
+Perhaps a less-than-ideal hotel, even?
 Instead, a barn hosted the greatest miracle in the history of the world.
 Not a castle, a fortress, or a hotel room, but a stable.

 I can’t imagine it smelled like the Nest Holiday candle.
 I can’t imagine the animals were quiet.
 I can’t imagine the hay was soft or comfortable.
 I can’t imagine it was even well-lit.
 But this un-fragrant and dirty and lowly location was where Jesus Christ came to be.

-I think we overcomplicate this birth and this whole holiday that is meant to celebrate it.
+We really overcomplicate this birth and this whole holiday that is meant to celebrate it.
 We put all our efforts into wrapping the perfect gifts, cooking the most savory Christmas Eve dinner, and gathering matching Christmas pajamas.
-We strive for perfection, forgetting that the greatest gift we could ever receive entered this world in a stable that had to have been festering with animal smells.
+We strive for perfection, forgetting that the greatest gift we could ever receive entered this world in a stable that was likely festering with animal smells.

 But you can receive it.